Lemon Greek Yogurt Cheesecake Bars

 It’s easier to get outside for a walk or a run, we may want to do a little spring cleaning and organization, and healthier eating habits replace our cravings for winter comfort foods.

 What are you working on right now?
 I’m trying to fit more movement into my busy days, as well as reach for healthy, nutrient-dense snacks when I get hungry throughout the day.
 Planning ahead is key.

 I still treat myself to dessert every once in a while, and when I do I try to make it a healthier version.
 We all need a little sweetness in our lives, right? 😉 With Easter coming up soon, I thought you might need an easy, spring-y dessert recipe.

 Have you tried Greek yogurt cheesecake?
 If you haven’t, I think you’re gonna LOVE it.
 This recipe has zero cream cheese – that creamy cheesecake layer is all thanks to Greek yogurt.
 It’s light, tangy, and will completely satisfy your cheesecake cravings!
 I also have a fantastically easy Instant Pot Cheesecake for you try if you looking for a classic cheesecake.

 I’ve made Greek yogurt cheesecake before when I made these pumpkin cheesecake bars, as well as a Greek yogurt cheesecake tart.
 Those recipes are some of my very favorites, but I have to say these Lemon Greek Yogurt Cheesecake Bars with a shortbread crust are my new favorite of the bunch.
-Probably because I just can’t get enough lemon treats, especially this time of year.
+These lemon almond flour shortbread cookies are another lemon favorite!

 These Greek yogurt cheesecake bars are just bursting with bright lemon flavor.
 I made mine with Meyer lemons… yum!
 I like to serve these with a few fresh berries on top.
 They are so pretty with the berries and make a lovely lighter dessert for any spring occasion!